Milton Viera: Olympiacos

 In 1972, he left Latin America for the first time in his career and traveled to Europe, specifically Greece with destination Olympiacos.
 In fact, in the summer that he transferred to club of Piraeus, Julio Losada was also acquired, which made it easier for Viera to adapt to his new team.
-Characteristic of the fame of Viera at that time, was the fact that he was the first footballer to compete in Greece having previously participated in a FIFA World Cup.
+Both of them were playing as Greek.
+Characteristic of the fame of Viera at that time, was the fact that he was the second footballer to compete in Greece having previously participated in a FIFA World Cup.
 With the red and whites, he won 3 consecutive Greek championships and 2 Greek Cups including 2 domestic doubles.
-During the presence of Viera in Olympiacos and specifically on 26 March 1975, he alongside his teammate, Giorgos Delikaris competed in with World XI match together with Pele and Johan Cruyff.
+During the presence of Viera in Olympiacos and specifically on 26 March 1975, he alongside his teammate, Giorgos Delikaris competed in with World XI match together with Pelé and Johan Cruyff.
 In his last season at Olympiacos, he suffered from a health problem and incorrect diagnoses by doctors at the Romanian clinic where the Piraeus management had sent him.
 With the intervention of his journalist friend Nikitas Gavalas, he visited a specialist doctor in Austria where he underwent a hernia operation to overcome the problem that was bothering him.
 Returning fully recovered to Greece, he faced the indifference of the people of the team who, taking into account his advanced footballing age of 31 years and the burden of his health adventure, released him.

 AEK Athens

-Upon hearing of his release from Olympiacos, the manager of AEK Athens, František Fadrhonc saw in his face the ideal solution to complete the "yellow-black" midfield, he suggested to Loukas Barlos the acquisition of Viera.
-Barlos, after getting the consent of the club's doctor and former president of the then HFF, Vasilis Chatzigiannis regarding the player's health, responded immediately and in the summer of 1977 Viera came to AEK.
-Alongside players such as Mimis Papaioannou, Thomas Mavros, Takis Nikoloudis, Christos Ardizoglou and Tasos Konstantinou, they created a spectacular team.
-Viera became the irreplaceable "link" that connected the defensive with the attacking function of the team sometimes enlisting the required toughness of the defender and sometimes displaying technical training of a rare virtuoso.
-In the two seasons he played in the "double-headed eagle", he celebrated the 2 consecutive Championships and a Greek Cup including a domestic double in 1978.
+Upon hearing of his release from Olympiacos, the manager of AEK Athens, František Fadrhonc saw in his face the ideal solution to complete the midfield of the yellow-blacks.
+He suggested the club's owner, Loukas Barlos to sign Viera.
+After getting the consent of the club's doctor and former president of the then HFF, Vasilis Chatzigiannis regarding the player's health, Barlos responded immediately and in the summer of 1977 Viera came to AEK.

+Alongside players such as Mimis Papaioannou, Thomas Mavros, Takis Nikoloudis, Christos Ardizoglou and Tasos Konstantinou, Fadrhonc created a spectacular team.
+Viera became the irreplaceable "link" that connected the team's defensive with the offense, occasionally enlisting the required toughness of a defender and sometimes displaying technical virtues.
+In the two seasons he played in the "double-headed eagle", he celebrated the 2 consecutive Championships and a Greek Cup, including a domestic double in 1978.
 A new injury in 1979 season forced him to terminate his contract with AEK and retire as a footballer.
-A last-ditch effort by the sports writer Giorgos Venetoulias to play one more season in the Ethnikos Piraeus was eventually fruitless.
+A last-ditch effort by the sports writer Giorgos Venetoulias to play one more season at Ethnikos Piraeus was eventually fruitless.